RichardLitt/low-resource-languages/README.md

 Endangered Languages [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 ====================

-There is no centralised list of open-source code that would be useful for documenting, conserving, developing, preserving, or working with endangered languages.
+There is no centralized list of open-source code that would be useful for documenting, conserving, developing, preserving, or working with endangered languages.
 According to some estimates, half of the 7,000~ currently spoken languages are expected to become extinct this century ([Wikipedia](https://en.wikipedia.org/wiki/Language_preservation)).
 However, there is a lot of work by academics, independent scholars, organizations, communities, and individuals which goes towards stopping or slowing this trend.
 This list is intended to provide a central location to document those efforts.

 **Publication**